Changi Chapel and Museum: Collection

 The museum has 114 artefacts on display, including paintings, photographs and personal effects, many of which were donated by former POWs and their families.
 They give visitors a glimpse into the daily lives of the internees, the challenges they faced and eventual liberation.

 Artefacts on display include a 400-page diary and a Kodak Baby Brownie camera, which were painstakingly hidden by some of the internees.
-The diary belonged to Mr Arthur Westrop, who wrote every entry as a letter to his wife, who was in Africa.
+The diary belonged to Arthur Westrop, who wrote every entry as a letter to his wife, who was in Africa.
 The camera belonged to Sergeant John Ritchie Johnston and was given to him by his wife.
 Johnston managed to bring the camera with him to Changi and hid it from his captors during the entire period of his incarceration.

 A re-created Changi Gaol cell gives visitors a glimpse into how the internees were housed and a sense of the cramped living confines of the internees.
 The re-created cell includes historical recordings of conversations between the internees which offer a glimpse into their living conditions and daily experiences.

 Other familiar and significant objects include a section of the Changi Wall, a Morse code device hidden in a matchbox that was used by internees to transmit messages, a set of watercolour paintings by Mary Angela Bateman, who was among the thousands of women and children interned in Changi Prison, and the Changi Murals, a set of five Biblical murals painted by the POW Stanley Warren during his incarceration.

 The museum now features eight galleries, which include: